Grnčar, Klokot

 Grnčar (Грнчар, Gërncar), formerly Grnčare (Грнчаре, until 1975), is a village in the Klokot municipality, in southeastern Kosovo.
 It was formerly part of the Vitina municipality, then was together with Klokot and Vrbovac formed as part the Klokot municipality on 8 January 2010, based on the Ahtisaari plan.
-The village, and municipality, is a Kosovo Serb enclave.
+The village, and municipality, is a Kosovo enclave.
 It has 240 inhabitants (2011 census).
 It is located in the geographical region of Gornja Morava, and is situated 583 m above sea level.

 The village has a medieval church, dedicated to St. Nicholas.
 It was mined and destroyed by Albanians during the Kosovo War.
 There are archaeological sites located within the cadastral area.
 A palaeolithic cave is located below the St. Nicholas Church.
 Remains of a Roman-era stone building are located 2,5 km from the village, on the left side of the Grnčar–Letnica road.
 The locality of Gradište has remains of Roman, Byzantine and medieval fortification (2nd–14th c.).